shopware-vagrant/shopware-vagrant/README.md

 #### Is Windows supported as host?
 - No!
 A lot stuff could go wrong ant, nfs, bash script.

+#### How to debug vagrant and puppet?
+- Enable puppetDebug in Configuration.yaml and vagrant supports argument --debug (a lot of output).

+#### How do i access VM from a different device (e.g. mobile testing)?
+- You need to enable network bridge in Configuration.yaml and a working DHCP server in your local network.
+Don't forget hosts entries.

 ### Warning
-- Puppet MySQL module is patched to use MariaDB in Debian
+- Puppet MySQL module is patched to use MariaDB in Debian.

 ## Install required software